msalemor/sk-rag-pattern/README.md

   - Be mindful to include the completion tokens in this analysis
 - Test different combinations of chunking logic and chunk sizes
   - A good starting point is 1024K tokens
-- Involve SMEs in reviewing the recalled data against the queries
+- Involve SMEs in reviewing the quality and context of recalled memories against the queries
 - Apply quality and RAI baselines to the expected results